The Quantum $A_{\infty}$-Relations on the Elliptic Curve: Tropical Morse Graphs

 \subsubsection{Labeling of Tropical Morse Graphs}

 \begin{defn} The fatgraph of a graph $G$ is a thickening of the edges and legs of $G$.
-One replaces the edges with rectangles and glues them according to the given cyclic order at each vertex to obtain a surface of two real dimensions. \end{defn}

-For the sake of understanding the labeling of the edges of a tropical Morse graph, consider its fatgraph.
+One replaces the edges with rectangles and glues them according to the given cyclic order at each vertex to obtain a surface of two real dimensions. \end{defn} For the sake of understanding the labeling of the edges of a tropical Morse graph, consider its fatgraph.
 The fatgraph is homeomorphic to the Riemann surface with boundary to be constructed with the boundaries contained in Lagrangians.
 With this in mind, label the boundaries of the fatgraph by $\{L_{n_i}\}$ for integers $\{n_i\}$ as follows.

 Let $G$ be the domain of a tropical Morse graph.
 Orient the boundary of the corresponding fatgraph so that as the boundary is traversed, the interior lies on the left.
 For example, if the fatgraph is a disk then this is the counterclockwise orientation.
 Each external vertex bounding an external leg corresponds to a point of intersection between two Lagrangians.
-This means that this external vertex is mapped to a point of intersection between two Lagrangians in $X(B)$.
+This means that this external vertex is mapped to a point of intersection between two Lagrangians in $X(\ms{B})$.
 The legs therefore partition the boundary of the fatgraph into segments, each labeled by a Lagrangian $L_{n_j}$ for some $j$.
 If an external vertex $v$, labeled by $p_i$, is a transition point from $L_{n_i}$ to $L_{n_j}$, and the relevant leg (external edge) is oriented away from $v$, then label that leg with $n_j-n_i$.
 If the leg is oriented toward $v$, then label the leg with $n_i-n_j$.
 See Figure \ref{fatgraphlabeling} for an illustration of this labeling scheme.

 Similarly, label the internal edges according to which boundary segments lie on either side of the 2-dimensional strip defined by a given edge.
 Let $e$ be such an edge bounded by segments labeled $L_{n_i}$ and $L_{n_j}$.
 As illustrated in Figure \ref{pinch}, pinch $L_{n_i}$ and $L_{n_j}$ to some point on the interior of $e$, and label each half-edge according to the rule for legs.
 This is a well-defined labeling of $e$ since the edge maintains its orientation through the pinch, and therefore flows toward the pinch on one side, and away from the pinch on the other.